Teachers and parents: web resources relating to early maps

 Freedom) by Judy Alter.
 Children's Press, 2001.
 ISBN: 051621599X.
 32 pages; ages 9-12

-Follow That Map!: A First Book of Mapping Skills by Scott Ritchie (a brief review of the 32-
+Follow That Map!: A First Book of Mapping Skills by Scott Ritchie (32-

 Four titles by Walter Oleksy: Mapping the World; Mapping the Seas; Mapping the Skies; Maps in History.
 Franklin Watts, 2002-2003 (Watts Library).
 Respective ISBNs: 0531166368; 0531120309; 0531120317; 0531166333.
 Each 64 pages; ages 9-12